YunoHost-Apps/guacamole_ynh/doc/ADMIN.md

-The user that is configured as admin during install will have access to admin settings in the settings menu of the app (under the user menu).
-Configuration files are in `/opt/yunohost/guacamole/etc/guacamole` (for the first install).
+The user configured as admin during installation will have access to the admin settings in the application's settings menu (under the user menu).
+The configuration files are located in `/opt/yunohost/guacamole/etc/guacamole` (for the first installation).